 Laboratory investigations are rarely useful in infants with intraventricular hemorrhage unless the hemorrhage is severe enough to cause metabolic acidosis or respiratory acidosis.
 Lymphocytosis and lymphopenia have been observed in infants with intraventricular hemorrhage.

 Imaging studies are the mainstay diagnostic tool for the screening, confirmation, and follow-up of intraventricular hemorrhage.
-Premature newborns, especially if less than 30 weeks of gestation, should undergo cranial ultrasonography at the age of one week postnatally.
-Cranial ultrasonography should be repeated at 36 to 40 weeks postmenstrual age in all premature babies.
+Premature newborns, especially if born at less than 30 weeks of gestation, should undergo cranial ultrasonography at the age of 1 week post-natally.
+Cranial ultrasonography should be repeated at 36–40 weeks’ postmenstrual age in all premature babies.

-If, at any time point, the diagnosis of intraventricular hemorrhage is confirmed by cranial ultrasonography, follow-up serial ultrasonographies are indicated.
-Follow-up serial ultrasonographies should be repeated on a weekly basis looking for progression of hemorrhage and the development of posthemorrhagic hydrocephalus.
+If at any point the diagnosis of intraventricular hemorrhage is confirmed by cranial ultrasonography, follow-up serial ultrasonographies are indicated and should be repeated on a weekly basis.
+They are used to detect the progression of hemorrhage and the development of post-hemorrhagic hydrocephalus (see image).

 Computed tomography scanning and magnetic resonance imaging have a limited role in the diagnosis of intraventricular hemorrhage because of the excellent sensitivity and specificity of cranial ultrasonography.

-Anemia and metabolic acidosis can happen in infants with severe intraventricular hemorrhage.
-In that case, acute correction of anemia with blood transfusions might be needed.
+Anemia and metabolic acidosis can occur in infants with severe intraventricular hemorrhage.
+In these patients, acute correction of anemia with blood transfusions may be indicated.
 Serial lumbar puncture has been shown to be ineffective in the prevention of progressive hydrocephalus.

-Infants who develop late or progressive hydrocephalus should receive acetazolamide which decreases the production of the cerebrospinal fluid.
-Posthemorrhagic hydrocephalus might require a ventriculoperitoneal or ventriculosubgaleal shunt placement.
+Infants who develop late or progressive hydrocephalus should receive acetazolamide to decrease the production of cerebrospinal fluid.
+Post-hemorrhagic hydrocephalus may require a ventriculoperitoneal or ventriculosubgaleal shunt placement.

-Indomethacin prophylaxis was shown to improve the cognitive profile of infants who develop intraventricular hemorrhage, especially males, but not the motor function outcome.
+Indomethacin prophylaxis has been shown to improve the cognitive profile of infants who develop intraventricular hemorrhage, especially males, but not motor function outcome.
 This effect was preserved and still able to be observed until the children were school-aged.